icatalud/dart-sdk-wiki/Building.md

 ## Python 2

 Dart SDK current requires Python 2 to build as our build scripts are not compatible with Python 3.
+The depot tools come with it's own Python 2 version and when installed correctly there shouldn't be any Python version conflicts.
+If the depot tools Python version is not getting retrieved, check if the depot tools path environment variable is leading over other Python paths (it should be the leading path).

+An alternative to not having depot tools Python lead over the previously installed Python is to use a virtual environment.

 If you default installation is Python 3 you could workaround this by using `virtualenv`: